 Google Pay and most other mobile payment methods leave behind a transaction record that cause worry to some people.

-Without your phone, you’ll not be able to make the payment – as simple as that.
+Without your phone working, you’ll not be able to make the payment – as simple as that.